2019 Australian Grand Prix

 The 2019 Australian Grand Prix (formally known as the Formula 1 Rolex Australian Grand Prix 2019) was a Formula One motor race that was held on 17 March 2019 in Melbourne, Victoria.
 The race was contested at the Albert Park Circuit and was the first round of the 2019 FIA Formula One World Championship.
 The race marked the 84th race in the combined history of the Australian Grand Prix – which dates back to the 100 Miles Road Race of 1928 – the 24th time the event was held at the Albert Park circuit and the 35th time the Australian Grand Prix had been a part of the Formula One World Championship.
 This was the last Grand Prix held on this configuration of the Albert Park Circuit that had been in use since 1996 with the 2020 and 2021 events being cancelled and the 2022 event being run on an adjusted layout.

 Lewis Hamilton entered the round as the defending World Drivers' Champion and his team, Mercedes, were the defending World Constructors' Champions.
 Hamilton got pole position for the race, equalling the record for most poles at one Grand Prix (8), but it was his Mercedes teammate Valtteri Bottas who won the Grand Prix from second on the grid, while Hamilton followed behind him in second and Max Verstappen taking third.
-It was also the Formula One debuts of future race winners Lando Norris and George Russell, who drove for McLaren and Williams respectively.
+It was also the Formula One debuts of future World Champion Lando Norris and future race winner George Russell, who drove for McLaren and Williams respectively.
+In addition 2008 Canadian Grand Prix winner Robert Kubica made his first F1 race start since the 2010 Abu Dhabi Grand Prix at this race for Williams and his first start since his 2011 rallying accident which left him with a partially severed right hand.

 This was the last time that the Australian Grand Prix was held as the season opener until 2025.